 The calibration parameters are under monitoring.
-During the reporting period, there have been NIR calibrations events on 07th and 27th of May.
-The NIR calibration events have been monitored and the noise injection levels of the NIR diodes are inside the range defined in the routine calibration plan.
+During the reporting period, there have been NIR calibrations events on 01th,15th and 29th of October.
+The NIR calibration events have been monitored and the noise injection levels of the NIR diodes are inside the range defined in the routine calibration plan, with warm-NIR values closer to the limit range.

 The evolution of the noise temperature of the reference noise diodes Tna and Tnr show some drifting and seasonal variations since the beginning of the mission (Figure 1 to Figure 4).
-After the compensation of those variations by means of the calibration, residual seasonal variations are still observed in the data (see Release notes: https://earth.esa.int/c/document\library/get\file?folderId=127856&name=DLFE-5105.pdf).
+After the compensation of those variations by means of the calibration, residual seasonal variations are still observed in the data (see Release notes: https://earth.esa.int/c/document_library/get_file?folderId=127856&name=DLFE-5105.pdf).
 Recently, it has been discovered that the antenna losses are the elements which are varying and those variations are propagated to the reference noise temperatures Tna and Tnr through the calibration.
 Therefore, the variation in Tna and Tnr is not totally related to the diode stability which is the purpose to monitor these parameters.

 Currently, the calibration algorithms compensates both variations, the antenna losses and the reference noise diodes, simultaneously since both factors are coupled in the current calibration strategy.
-The Level 1 Processor 600 will introduce a new calibration algorithm which decouples the variation of the antenna losses and the reference noise diodes drifts.
+The Level 1 Processor 620 will introduce a new calibration algorithm which decouples the variation of the antenna losses and the reference noise diodes drifts.
 That will allow the compensation of each drift separately improving the diode stability monitoring, further improving the calibration of the NIR and as such the final data quality in terms of Brightness temperature stability and accuracy.